-Tool Box is highly applicational.
+Tool Box is application oriented.
 The expectation is to do, not just know.
-Each meeting is like a football huddle, where the plays are called.
-Between meetings are where the plays are run.
-In this sense, Tool Box is completely different from small group Bible study.
-The goal of Bible study is maturity, the goal of Tool Box is multiplication.
-The aim of small groups is to come and be loved.
-The aim of Tool Box is to go and love others.
+In this sense, Tool Box is different from a small group Bible study.
+The purpose of small groups is maturity; the purpose of Tool Box is multiplication.
+The goal of small groups is to come and be loved by others.
+The goal of Tool Box is to go and love others.
 Application of the tools is expected.

 - Be focused in prayer time.

 Owing to the pace and nature of the meetings, they do not lend themselves to prolonged personal prayer.
-Therefore, the leader is encouraged to open in prayer and move on from there.
-The prayer time at the end of each meeting is intended to focus on what was taught in that particular meeting.
+Therefore, the leader is encouraged to open in prayer and then start the meeting.
+The prayer time at the end of each meeting should focus on the content of that particular meeting.

 Read through the first meeting to become familiar with the rhythm.
-Each meeting refers to topics found elsewhere on this site.
-Become familiar with the referenced sites so you'll be able to answer questions.
+Each meeting refers to tools found elsewhere on this site.
+Become familiar with them so you'll be able to answer questions.

 Plan the audio-visual linkup before the first meeting.
-Don’t wait to establish a reliable link until just before the start of the first meeting.
-Hard wire (HDMI) with an adaptor cable is the most reliable method.
+Don't wait to establish a reliable link until just before the start of the first meeting.
+Hard wiring with an adaptor cable (HDMI) is a reliable method.

 Give thought to the best setting to host Tool Box.
-Once it starts, it’s a closed event.
-That is because each week is sequential and therefore not suited to new arrivals.
-Homes are traditionally good places for Tool Box.
-Churches can be problematic unless well planned because it can be hard to host a closed event in a location that promotes openness.
-That said, larger Churches may be able to host a closed event during services in an inconspicuous location.
+Once it starts, it's a closed event.
+That is because each week is sequential and, hence, not suited to new arrivals.
+Homes are traditionally desirable places.
+Smaller churches can be problematic because it can be hard to host a closed event in a location that promotes openness.
+That said, larger churches may be able to host a private event during services in a discreet location.

-The ideal size for Tool Box is no more than 12 people.
-Often, the group is divided into smaller teams for part of each weekly meeting.
+The ideal size is at least three but no more than 12 people.
+Often, the group needs to divide into smaller teams for part of each weekly meeting.

 - Think ahead.

-While Tool Box only lasts six weeks, ongoing coaching continues for an extended period of time.
+While Tool Box only lasts six weeks, ongoing coaching continues for an extended period.
 Coaching meetings are the key to lasting disciple-making.
-The tools are taught during Tool Box, but Coaching meetings encourage people to become life-long disciple-makers.
+They encourage people to become lifelong disciple-makers.
 There is a suggested Coaching schedule listed in the last Tool Box meeting.